adithyan-sivaraman/incometax-calculator/README.md

-# Order Management for Service Orders
+# Income tax calculator for individuals

 This Vite app is designed to calculate income tax for individuals as per income tax act , 1961